 Rogers private gallery is called Triple Hearts Ranch.
-Triple Hearts Ranch was named and is dedicated to his beloved daughter Tiffani (who signed her name with three hearts).
-Tiffani recently passed away in a tragic auto accident.
-Roger dedicates all of his work to Tiffani and his late father George.
+Triple Hearts Ranch was named and is dedicated to his two beloved daughter's Tiffani (who signed her name with three hearts) and Angela (who left behind five children of her own).
+Tiffani passed away in an tragic auto accident and Angela who fought bravely but finally succumbed to cancer.
+Roger dedicates all of his artwork to his two beautiful daughters and his late father George.
 'Treasure each other in the recognition that we do not know how long we shall have each other'.

 Roger is a second generation full time artist.
 He inherited his talent and desire for the arts from his father George Hale, a well known custom knife maker in Oklahoma.
 Most knife collectors in the southern part of the United States and some in Europe are familiar with the unique knives, tomahawks, & Native American style artifacts created by George and Roger.
 Art and crafts were a way of life in the Hale household, so it was natural for Roger to continue the tradition.
 The Hale family have produced works in taxidermy, gun smithing, wood carving, custom knife and tomahawk construction, oil, acrylic, & watercolor paintings and have made many Native American style artifacts.
 The early Hale family left Tennesee in the late 1800s and came to Oklahoma via the same route taken by the Cherokee Indians 50 years earlier.
 George was born in the Creek Nation of Oklahoma, but never had a CDIB card, so we cannot legally call our work Native American made.